CLICK ON THE LINK TO SEE COURSES AVAILABLE BY SEMESTER:

 This course reviews the principles of thermodynamics, which include macroscopic variables, thermodynamic equilibrium, the thermodynamic laws, and kinematic theory.
 The fundamentals of statistical mechanics are covered which include microcanonical and canonical ensembles, partition functions, Bose and Fermi statistics, and the Boltzmann equation.
 Prerequisite: PHYS 400.
 (F;S)

 PHYS 440.
 Applied Geophysics Credit 3(3-0)

-This course examines the field procedures employed to collect different types of geophysical data and provides an introduction to the techniques used to analyze and interpret these data for applied and engineering purposes.
-It covers the major methods employed in geophysical research.
-Case studies, field and computer exercises are also included.
-Students will be giving hands-on exercise with geophysical survey equipment.
-Prerequisite: PHYS 290 (F;S)
+This course offers an overview of the field procedures employed to collect different types of geophysical data, and provides an introduction to the techniques employed to analyze and interpret geophysical data collected for applied and engineering purposes.
+It covers the major geophysical methods employed in resource exploration, environmental assessment, and geotechnical investigations and includes theory and technical background for seismic refraction and reflection methods, electrical resistivity and electromagnetic methods, ground penetrating radar method, gravity method, and magnetic method.
+Case studies, and field and computer exercises are also included.
+Students will be given hands-on exercises with geophysical survey equipment.
+Prerequisite: PHYS 290.
+(F;S)

 PHYS 441.
 Geophysical Data Analysis Credit 3(3-0)

 This course covers the fundamental principles and methods that are commonly used to analyze geophysical data.
 It includes the following topics: transforms, one-sided functions, spectral factorization, resolution, matrices and multi-channel time series, data modeling by least squares, waveform applications of least squares, layers revealed by scattered wave filtering, and mathematical physics in stratified media.
 Prerequisite PHYS 440.
 (F;S)

 PHYS 442.
 Structural Geology Credit 3(3-0)